PostgreSQL Joins

 Left Join / Left Outer Join

-This join type in Postgresql will return all rows from the LEFT-hand table specified in the ON condition and only those rows from the other table where the condition is satisfied.
+This join type in PostgreSQL will return all rows from the LEFT-hand table specified in the ON condition and only those rows from the other table where the condition is satisfied.
 The syntax for the outer join:

 SELECT columns